Pikalchemist/dinos/README.md

 # How does it works

-To run a Dino experiment you need an `Environment` and an `Agent`.
+To run a Dinos experiment you need an `Environment` and an `Agent`.
 For instance, an environment may be initialized as follow:

-    from dino.environments.playground import PlaygroundEnvironment
+    from dinos.environments.playground import PlaygroundEnvironment
     env = PlaygroundEnvironment()

 From there you can either use your own code and use low level API to interact with the environment: `env.step(self, action, actionParameters=[], config=None)` as detailed later on.
-The second option is to use the Dino Agent system to manage your algorithm.
+The second option is to use the Dinos Agent system to manage your algorithm.

 For instance to create an agent that will perform a random action at each step:

-    from dino.agents.random import RandomAgent
+    from dinos.agents.random import RandomAgent
     agent = RandomAgent(env.world.findHost())

 > `env.world.findHost()` let you find an entity in the environment that can be controlled by your learner (we call such entity an *host*)